+- 1. Key Contacts

-- 1. Policy Statement
+- 2. Policy Statement

-- 2. Policy Principles
+- 3. Policy Principles

-- 3. Aims
+- 4. Aims

-- 4. Role responsibilities and key contacts
+- 5. Role responsibilities and key contacts

-- 5. Definitions of child abuse
+- Definitions of child abuse 6.

-- 6. Specific Safeguarding issues
+- 7. Specific Safeguarding issues

-- 7. Training and induction
+- 8. Training and induction

-- 8. Whistleblowing
+- Whistleblowing 9.

-- 9. Procedures for acting when abuse by a member of staff (including supply staff and volunteers) is alleged
+- 10. Procedures for acting when abuse by a member of staff (including supply staff and volunteers) is alleged

-- 10. Promoting Safeguarding and Prevention
+- Promoting Safeguarding and Prevention 11.

-- 11. What to do if you are concerned about a child's welfare
+- 12. What to do if you are concerned about a child's welfare

-- 12. What to do if a child makes a disclosure
+- 13. What to do if a child makes a disclosure

-- 13. General principles of confidentiality
+- 14. General principles of confidentiality

-- 14. Safer recruitment
+- 15. Safer recruitment

-- 15. Online safety
+- 16. Online safety

-- 16. Visitors to the School
+- 17. Visitors to the School

-- 17. Use of school or college premises for non-school/college activities
+- 18. Use of school or college premises for non-school/college activities

+- Appendix A Contractors Working on Site

-Appendix A Visitor's Notice
+- Appendix B Visitor's Notice

+- Appendix CVisiting Speakers ProtocolAppendix DSafeguarding Structure

-Appendix B Monitoring and Filtering Procedures
+- Monitoring and Filtering Procedures Appendix E

-Appendix C Luton and Bedfordshire Prevent in Education Referral Process
+- Luton and Bedfordshire Prevent in Education Referral Process Appendix F